ManuelePasini/DTM-2526-Crash-Course/slides/intro.typ

   - Bachelor and Master Degree in #alert[Computer Science and Engineering] at University of Bologna
   - Currently #alert[PhD Student] in Computer Science and Engineering at University of Bologna
-  - #alert[Teaching tutor] for Software Engineering stuff in the DTM master course
+  - #alert[Teaching tutor] for data-related stuff in the DTM master course
-  - If you have any question write me at: `davide.domini@unibo.it`
+  - If you have any question write me at: `manuele.pasini@unibo.it`

 ]